-hen cleaning out your medicine cabinet, what do you do with your expired pills?
+Ihen cleaning out your medicine cabinet, what do you do with your expired pills?
 Many people flush them down the toilet or toss them into the trash.
-Although this seems convenient, these actions could threaten our water supply.
+Although this seems convenient, these When cleaning out your medicine supply.

 Recent studies are generating a growing concern over pharmaceuticals and personal care products (PPCPs) entering water supplies.
 PPCPs include human and veterinary drugs (prescription or over-the-counter) and consumer products, such as cosmetics, fragrances, lotions, sunscreens, and house cleaning products.
 Many of these drugs and personal care products do not biodegrade and may persist in the environment for years.